7 September 2016

 Drawing of a Shen Xing Po Zhen Meng Huo Dao Pai, from 'Wu Bei Zhi (《武備志》)'.

-Shen Xing Po Zhen Meng Huo Dao Pai is a modified Yan Wei Pai (燕尾牌) made of fire-resistant cowhide.
-The top portion of this shield is painted with the head of a Chinese dragon or other fierce mythological beasts, while the lower portion contains up to thirty-six muzzles.
-When activated, these muzzles will spit out intense flames, poisonous smokes and shrapnel of all kinds to a range of two to three zhang.
-After Shen Xing Po Zhen Meng Huo Dao Pai expended its charge, it can still be used like a normal shield.
+Shen Xing Po Zhen Meng Huo Dao Pai was a weaponised shield derived from Yan Wei Pai (燕尾牌).
+It was made of fire-resistant cowhide, with the top portion of the shield painted with the head of a Chinese dragon or other fierce mythological beasts, while the lower portion contained up to thirty-six muzzles for Pen Tong (噴筒) linked to a single fuse.
+When ignited, Pen Tong spat out intense flame, poisonous smoke and shrapnel of all kinds to a range of two to three zhang, allowing the shieldbearer to harm his enemy from outside the reach of long weapons such as spear and pike, or at least causing enough disruption for him to rush in with a sword.

 Hu Tou Huo Pai (虎頭火牌, lit.
 'Tiger Head Fire Shield')